Sasho1256/Zone-Drive-Privacy/README.md

 Privacy Policy for ZoneDrive

-Last updated: May 11, 2026
+Last updated: May 14, 2026

 ZoneDrive does not collect, store, transmit, or share any personal data.

 Location \
-ZoneDrive requests access to your device's location solely to calculate your current and average speed while driving.
+ZoneDrive requests access to your device's location solely to calculate your current speed, average speed, distance traveled and to draw a line of where you have driven while driving.
 Location data is processed entirely on your device and is never sent to any server, third party, or external service.

 No Analytics, No Tracking \
 ZoneDrive does not use any analytics tools, advertising SDKs, or tracking frameworks.